sand1234560/discord-gotify-notification/README.md

+#Fixing some shit.
+Might start uploading files in a week.

 # discord-gotify-notification
 Use gotify as a notification service for discord due to the official discord client notification not working on lineageOS.